victorsotofr/vera-health-mvp/README.md

 ---

 ## 🔑 Usage
-Paste a clinical note or load a mock template

-Enter your OpenAI API key when prompted
+1. Visit the [Vera Health - E/M Classifier Website](https://vera-health-mvp-soto.vercel.app/) - DON'T FORGET to equip yourself with an [OpenAI API Key](https://platform.openai.com/api-keys).

+2. You can either:
+   - Try 1 of our Templates.
+   - Analyze one of your clinical notes.

-Click “Analyze E/M Level” to get:
+Once you click “Analyze E/M Level”, you will get:

-Suggested E/M code
+- The suggested E/M code.

-MDM breakdown (COPA, Data, Risk)
+- The MDM breakdown (COPA, Data, Risk).

-Additional CPTs
+- Additional CPTs.

-Documentation gaps
+- Documentation gaps.

-Optionally view document source & guideline context
+You can optionally view document source & guideline context.

 ---

 ## Credits
 Personal project
-Built by Victor Soto for Vera Health
+Built by Victor Soto for [Vera Health](https://www.vera-health.ai/) :)